Postmates Driver Review 2022: How Much Do Postmates Drivers Make?

 - Parking fees

-Although Postmates isn’t accepting new drivers, you’ll want to take these factors into account when considering alternatives such as Uber Eats, Grubhub and DoorDash.
+If you decide Postmates isn’t for you, you’ll want to take these factors into account when considering alternatives such as Grubhub and DoorDash.
 You might also consider options that involve other types of deliveries, such as Instacart, Shipt or Amazon Flex.

 Postmates FAQHere are the answers to some commonly asked questions about Postmates.